mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 ### Seventh Interlude - The Nature of Mind and Consciousness:

+*  _Unification of mind_ occurs when more sub-minds cooperate more fully around a conscious intention.
+Therefore mindfulness continues to increase even after dullness disappears and perceiving moments reach saturation.

+*  Practice during dullness is vitally important because mindfulness can increase in spite of dullness due to unification.

-*  This image from TMI illustrates the self-similar hierarchical structure of sub-minds, sub-sub-minds, etc.:
+*  We revise the mind-system model previously presented by stating that the basic structure of the mind-system is repeated at many different levels.
+This image from TMI illustrates the self-similar hierarchical structure of sub-minds, sub-sub-minds, etc.:

 <img
 src="https://github.com/mettinger/Commentary-On-The-Mind-Illuminated/blob/master/images/interlude7_1.png"